bencoster/video2video/README.md

 C:\>cd "C:\Vid-Extract\stable-diffusion-webui"   <---- Enter in your Automatic1111 installation directory path in the quotations.
 Then hit enter
 C:\Vid-Extract\stable-diffusion-webui            <---- The prompt should now show your
 ```
-Clone the video2video repository to Automatic1111 location on your computer.
+3. **Clone the video2video repository to Automatic1111 location on your computer.**
 In this example the above "C:\Vid-Extract\stable-diffusion-webui" is where Automatic1111 was installed, run the following command to clone the video2video repository.
 This will download the video2video github repository to your local machine.
 ```shell
 git clone https://github.com/bencoster/video2video.git
 ```
 When you type the above at the commandline on Windows in this example it will look like this at the command prompt:
 C:\Vid-Extract\stable-diffusion-webui\git clone https://github.com/bencoster/video2video.git

 For this example the newly created video2video installation is now at:
 ```shell
 C:\Vid-Extract\stable-diffusion-webui\video2video
 ```
+4. **Install the required python packages:**
-Install the required packages: Navigate to the root directory of the video2video repository and run the following command to install the required Python packages:
+Navigate to the root directory of the video2video repository and run the following command to install the required Python packages:
 ```shell
 cd C:\Vid-Extract\stable-diffusion-webui\video2video
 ```